 I listened to my relaxation MP3’s over and over again for about 2 months before the birth.
 I didn’t once get to hear the end of most of the relaxation MP3s as I’d fall asleep, so they definitely did the trick!

 I felt that this time around I listened to more of the physiological detail of birth which helped me to feel even more in control and trusting of my body than the first time around.
 And knowing what feelings and sensations were normal first hand really helped too.

 I planned to have a home water birth, as I had done with Mollie first time around.

-I started having very mild surges at around 1030pm in 30th December whilst working at my computer on a business plan that I wanted to take a friend through the following morning!
-Well that didn’t happen...
+I started having very mild waves at around 1030pm in 30th December whilst working at my computer on my audio course and a business plan that I wanted to take a friend through the following morning!
+Well that didn’t happen…